Last Updated on March 24, 2023 by Michelle Ball

 Here are some things parents should NOT do at a school expulsion hearing.

-The school district has the burden of proof at an expulsion hearing and no student can be forced to testify.
+In California, the school district has the burden of proof at an expulsion hearing and no student can be forced to testify.

-This is a significant decision and may depend on the level of proof the school has, whether the parents will appeal any expulsion, if the expulsion hearing will involve simply a “mercy plea,” if there is a prior confession (such as during the initial investigation), and other factors.
+This decision may depend on the level of proof the school has, whether the parents will appeal any expulsion, if the expulsion hearing will involve simply a “mercy plea,” if there is a prior confession (such as during the initial investigation), and other factors.
 If there IS a prior student confession, as often there is, this may lessen the impact of the student testifying.

-2) Do not Forget to Object to Improper Evidence
+2) Do Not Forget to Object to Improper Evidence

-3) Do not Get Overly Emotional at the Hearing if Possible
+3) Do Not Get Overly Emotional at the Hearing, if Possible

 Parents should never yell or raise voices, regardless of the frustration level at the school expulsion hearing.

-4) Do not Forget to Submit All Necessary Documents
+4) Do Not Forget to Submit All Necessary Documents

 5) Do Not Take it Personally

-6) Do not Forget the District is Not Being “Nice”
+6) Do Not Forget the District is Not Being “Nice”

-8) Don’t Neglect Preparation
+8) Do Not Neglect Preparation